ExtendRealityLtd/Zinnia.Unity/README.md

   * `git clone https://github.com/ExtendRealityLtd/Zinnia.git` - [How To Clone A Repo]
 * Wait for the Unity software to finish importing the cloned files.

+### Running the tests

+* In the Unity software select `Main Menu -> Window -> Test Runner`.
+* Within the Test Runner window click on the `PlayMode` tab and the click `Run All` button.
+* If all the tests pass then installation was successful.

+> Note: The tests are not compatible with the `Run all in player` option.

 ## Contributing

 We're not currently in a place where accepting contributions would be helpful.
 But as soon as we're ready we'll let you know!

 ## Naming

-Inspired by the [Zinnia] genus of plants known for their colourful, long lasting flower heads and their great ease to grow from seeds.
-This repository, much like the Zinnia flower aims to be easy to use and allow your projects to grow and florish into long lasting, easy to maintain solutions.
+Inspired by the [Zinnia] genus of plants known for their colorful, long lasting flower heads and their great ease to grow from seeds.
+This repository, much like the Zinnia flower aims to be easy to use and allow your projects to grow and flourish into long lasting, easy to maintain solutions.

-  > **Fun Fact:** Zinnias have been grown aboard the [International Space Station] and have demonstrated the capability to blossum in a weightless environment.
+> **Fun Fact:** Zinnias have been grown aboard the [International Space Station] and have demonstrated the capability to blossom in a weightless environment.

 ## License